iCodeWalker/meals-app/README.md

 Untill the data is loaded the content of the loading.js is shown as a fallback.

 15. For Granular Loading State Management we can use <Suspense> component provided by React. <Suspense> helps us to handle loading states and show fallback content untill some data or resource is being loaded.

+16. To handle potential errors like data loading fails, we use error.js component.

+error.js must be client component. 'use client'